Malware, Spyware, Virus, Worm, and Trojan horse

 Worms

-Trojan horses
+Trojan horse

 Spyware

-Differences viruses, worms, Trojan horses, and Spyware
+Differences between viruses, worms, Trojan horses, and Spyware

-Viruses attach with other applications or executable files.
-When infected files are executed, the attached virus installs on the host system.
-Each time when the infected application is launched, the virus replicates itself.
-Viruses are created to modify, corrupt, or delete the system or data files.
-Viruses have no remote connections.
-They can't be controlled from the remote system.
-To spread from one computer to another, they depend on host applications and user interactions.
+Viruses attach to other applications or executables.
+When these infected files are executed, the virus installs on the host system and replicates each time the application is launched.
+Viruses are designed to modify, corrupt, or delete system or data files.
+They lack remote connectivity and cannot be controlled externally, relying on host applications and user interactions for propagation.